AlexandreDecan/sismic/README.rst

 -------

 The Sismic library for Python
-is developed at the `Software Engineering Lab <http://informatique.umons.ac.be/genlog>`_ of the `University of Mons <http://www.umons.ac.be>`_ as part of an ongoing software modeling research project.
+is mainly developed by Alexandre Decan at the `University of Mons <http://www.umons.ac.be>`_.

 Sismic is released publicly under the `GNU Lesser General Public Licence version 3.0 (LGPLv3)
 <http://www.gnu.org/licenses/lgpl-3.0.html>`_.